asweigart/WhipperSnapper/README.md

 # WhipperSnapper
 Project for CodePath Android class.

-WhipperSnapper is an app that connects senior citizens with volunteers to help them with tasks.
+WhipperSnapper is an app that connects senior citizens with volunteers to help them with everyday tasks.
 Whether it's moving furniture, tech support, or just having a card-playing partner, WhipperSnapper provides individual help to enable seniors to live comfortably without expensive caretakers.
 WhipperSnapper is a TaskRabbit app powered by the good will of the community.
 Volunteers can help as frequently as they want according to their own availability, without the entrance barrier of long-term commitment.

 Required stories: